alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ### exchangeOfferHandler

 The exchangeOfferHandler function is responsible for retrieving proposal from the user seat, which will be useful to verify if it is a buy or sell order.
-There is also the necessity to validate if the brands of the Asset and Price are the same as the ones defined when contract was instantiated, ...
+There is also the necessity to validate if the brands of the Asset and Price are the same as the ones defined when contract was instantiated because ...

+After identifying the type of order that is being submited, the swapIfCanTradeAndUpdateBook method will be called, where the order of the map of user seats passed as arguments will defer because ...

+The swapIfCanTradeAndUpdateBook is responsible for updating the maps of buys and sells orders based on the returned object from the swapIfCanTrade method ...

-ToDo: complete the sentence above Describing the behaviour that we saw when an mismatch offer is made .
+ToDo: complete the sentences above
-Then mention that the swapIfCanTradeAndUpdateBook is called and the order of its arguments is based on the type of order that is being made

 ```jsx